KFreon/KaelsKabbage/content/posts/2023-01-20-obsidian-previous-week-review/index.md

 <!--more-->

+EDIT 24-11-23: What I had wasn't working for me, so I've [tweaked it](#summary-view-v3).

 My primary use of Obsidian is taking notes through the week.
 In general, I do work for different customers each day of the week, and I find that I've forgotten what I was doing last week, OR I did some work for that client on a different day than normal.
 I thought it'd be nice to have some way of summarising the last week of work to remind me.